mathvansoest/CoastSnapPy/README.md

 Settting up CoastSnapPyDB
 To start you need to copy the 'egmond' sheet from the 'Database/CoastSnapPy.xlsx' file.
 Make sure that all cells remain in the same location (e.g. "Station Data" in A1).
 Then fill in the Station Data, Rectification Settings, Tide Data, Shoreline Mapping Settings, Ground Control Points, GCP Rectification Combo.
 Object Detection and GCP's target image can be left blank for now.

+Active vs. Passive
+In your CoastSnapPy.xlsx you can define whether a site is active or not.
+When you are retrieving images from a CoastSnap location where no database of images has been collected yet, you are not yet able to make use of the automated image processing.
+But you can use the data structure to organise the new incoming images.
+If this is the case you define cell A2 as 'INACTIVE'.
+When you have trained the object detection and have sufficient target images you can change this to 'ACTIVE' when the main function is then ran, the code will try derive the shoreline position from your CoastSnaps.

 Training object detection
 Next you need to find stable objects in your image frame and train the AI object detection to find and isolate the stable features.
 This process is clearly explained on: https://medium.com/deepquestai/train-object-detection-ai-with-6-lines-of-code-6d087063f6ff.
 Note: in order to have reliable training data you need a database of images already taken from your new CoastSnap location.
 For egmond we used 100 training images and 23 validating images.
 This works very reliably.
 It can probably be done with less.